johnmcc/spark-start/README.md

 mvn install
 ```

-Next, and perform the following steps:
+Next, perform the following steps:

 - Click "Create new project"
 - Click "Create from archetype"